Are you worried that your marketing isn’t resonating with your target audience? It could be a question of trust.

 There are better ways to put your offer in front of web visitors.
 If they’re new, use rules to make sure they have enough time to view content before you start marketing.
 If they’ve been to your site before, you could hide the offers they don’t need to see.

 Oh, and if you’re running ads, keep those from covering the content, too.
-We’ve seen ads on some sites that cover the submit button on email forms, which mean people can’t sign up, even if they want to.
+We’ve seen ads on some sites that cover the submit button on email forms, which means people can’t sign up, even if they want to.

 4. Poor Navigation